 Today, with local, regional, statewide, national partnerships and affiliations LGBT Detroit continues to work towards making Detroit a safer place for all to work, play and live, without fear and malice.
 Our growth has expanded to offering 15 programs, which entails events and activities that serves approximately 800 community members annually.
-Additionally, “Hotter Than July” hosts a gathering of nearly 20,000 people in Detroit each summer, and attendees are not from all over the country.
+Additionally, “Hotter Than July” hosts a gathering of nearly 20,000 people in Detroit each summer, and attendees are from all over the world.

 Working to support and advocate for Detroit’s LGBT community in transforming lives and increasing their possibilities affords LGBT Detroit to stand as a symbol of hope.